-Field water depths in combination with EDEN (Everglades Depth Estimation Network, http://sofia.usgs.gov/eden) water surface elevation data serve as the basis for calculation of ground elevation and estimation of hydrologic conditions at each site.
-Water depth was measured at each site along the transect, whether marl prairie or slough.
+Field water depths in combination with EDEN (Everglades Depth Estimation Network, http://sofia.usgs.gov/eden) water surface elevation data serve the basis for calculation of ground elevation and estimation of hydrologic conditions at each site.
+Water depth was measured at each site of the transect, whether marl prairie or slough.
 We measured water depths at the PVC, the marker of the plot, and in the center of five vegetation sub-plots in a 5x5m plot.
-At the marl prairie sites of M1 and M3, water depths measured on a single day in the Fall of 2008, when there was standing water, were used to estimate hydrologic conditions.
+At the marl prairie sites of M1 and M3, water depths once measured in the Fall of 2008, when there was standing water, were used to estimate hydrologic conditions.